Up & Coming

 Speaker – Patrice Lockert Anthony

-Co-ops are models for, and paths to, democracy and justice.
-It’s time to do a deep dive into what it means to be white in America and how it has negatively impacted the cooperative movement.
-White-led start-up co-ops can shift that impact and bring promise back to what has become “just another grocery store” dynamic.
 Racism in America is at the top of the list for Urgencies to Resolve (UTR).
-A food co-op isn’t supposed to just be about building a “happy place” to shop for food.
-They are to uplift democracy, equity, fairness for all who participate, and bring justice to our communities.
-Now, we’re going to do this workshop with love and from truth.
-We need, though, to check any white fragility at the door.
+A food co-op isn’t about building a “happy place” to shop for food.
+That’s a by-product of co-ops that support belonging in the community.
+Food co-ops should uplift democracy, equity, and justice for all who participate, and bring these qualities into our communities.
+Co-ops are paths to, and models for, democracy and justice.
+Let’s do a deep dive into what it means to be white in America and how it has impacted the cooperative movement.
+White-led start-up co-ops can shift the impact of privilege and supremacy and bring equity and justice to what has become a “just another grocery store” dynamic.
+Now, we’re going to do this workshop with love and truth.
+We need, though, to check fragilities of privilege and supremacy (conscious or unconscious) at the door.
 This isn’t the workshop where there will be space for fragility…only love, truth, and justice.
 We’ll spend 5 minutes between the intro and outro.
 We’ll listen for 15 minutes.
 We’ll have break out sessions for 30 minutes, and a whole group discussion session for 15 minutes and end with a Q and A for 10 minutes.
 The Speaker will provide a *Pre-conference (small) reading packet for those who’d like to dig in a little early.

 Speaker – LaDonna Sanders Redmond